jraller/grunt-cascade-deploy/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Roadmap

+Initial release with:
+* deploy files (.js, .css, images, documents)
+* create supporting folder path
+* for existing files compare local to server and only edit if needed.

+Future releases:
+* deploy additional asset types template, page, configuration set, content type, formats

+Not planned for this tool:
+* Site setup tool - perhaps as a separate tool
+* data definition migrations - between versions of a DD, page with DD to Structured Data Block, etc

 ## Release History
 _(Nothing yet)_